 Challenge #2: Overlapping Service Areas

 When two locations of a business have overlapping service areas, it can cause one listing to get filtered out, even if the listings have different addresses, phone numbers, and slightly different names.
 If you are a service area based business, this is detrimental to any listings you have that might serve the same area(s).
-Obviously, having two listings with similar names in the same city is going to activate a Possum filter and filter out one or both of the listings.
+Obviously, having two listings with similar names in the same city with overlapping service areas tends to filter out one of the listings.

 How To Address: Manually Checking Zipcodes & Setting Service Area

 Ideally, you would only have one location per city, effectively avoiding any filtering issues from overlapping service areas.
 However, if you are operating in a large city such as Las Vegas, you might consider having a separate listing (with a separate address and phone number) for North Vegas and South Vegas.
 If this is the case, the best course of action is to manually search and review your service area zip codes.

 - Search ‘Zip Codes for City’